Learn how to make embroidered cards out of paper!

 - Color Inkjet Printer (optional for printing the guides)

-- Design #676 – My free SVG/PDF/DXF design files will be available in my free resource library beginning November 7, 2024 (get the password by filling out the form at the bottom of this page) or get early access to the design files by getting a 2024 VIP Pass to Maker Academy Weekend or by joining the ADVANCE with JenniferMaker program!
+- Design #676 – My free SVG/PDF/DXF design files are available in my free resource library (get the password by filling out the form at the bottom of this page) or get additional access to the workshop video and printable workbook by getting a 2024 VIP Pass to Maker Academy Weekend or by joining the ADVANCE with JenniferMaker program as an ANNUAL (yearly) member!

 How to Make Embroidered Cards!